dpritchard/takiwaR/README.md

 # takiwaR

-This package contains functions to analyse State of the Takiwā data collected as part of the Te Rūnanga o Ngāi Tahu monitoring programme, in Aotearoa (New Zealand).
+takiwaR is designed to support community-led ecological surveys (citizen science) as part of a "State of the Takiwa" monitoring programme.
+It provides functions to calculate semi-quantitative environmental assessment metrics, collectively known as Cultural Health Indicies (CHI).

-The initial focus of the project is on the Marine Cultural Health Index (MCHI), a citizen science survey and semi-quantitative assessment tool that focuses on near-shore fish species and the habitats that support them.
+The initial focus of the package is on the Marine Cultural Health Index (MCHI), a survey tool that focuses on near-shore fish species and the habitats that support them.

 Currently the package is under heavy development, but you can install:

 -   the latest released version from CRAN with